formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 And if you have any question, always remember, we're here to support your learning journey!

-We want to encourage you to embark on the standard workshop route and connect with our moderators if certain areas prove tough.
 Always remember, we're here to support your learning journey!